 Before that, a Tuts+ article encouraged custom web designers to adopt a “if you can’t beat ’em, join ’em” mentality about templates and themes.
 Essentially, sell clients on the customization of a template or theme.

-So, we don’t know what percent of sites, emails and landing pages are based on a template, but we know that it’s enough to start asking some key questions…
+So, while we don’t know for certain what percent of sites, emails and landing pages are based on a template, we do know enough to start asking some key questions…

-But first, we have to ask a more basic question: Doesn’t originality matter anymore?
+But first, a more basic question: Does ‘originality’ matter anymore?

 It seems that with so many people using website templates, we’ll get a lot of sites looking exactly the same.
-Justin Rondeau of Digital Marketer doesn’t see it as an issue…
+Justin Rondeau of Digital Marketer doesn’t see that as an issue…

 “Optimizers, for the most part, aren’t trained designers – for this reason I am VERY ok with them using site design templates for initial launches.
 In general, templates are meant to serve the purpose of making 1) site design and launch possible and 2) using a design schema that users expect.